-At no time should the entire Offset area be burnt in a single season.
 The application of a mosaic burning regime is the preferred burn pattern and therefore any individual burn should not burn all vegetation within the Offset area.
-Nevertheless, the burns must be planned to meet the requirement to maintain adequate fauna habitat within the Offset area.
+Nevertheless, any burns must be planned to meet the requirement to maintain adequate fauna habitat within the Offset area.
 Planned burns therefore will be restricted to no more than 50% of the Offset area within any 12 month period.
 Patchy burns are a desirable outcome and an array of small burnt and unburnt patches covering up to a hectare is an appropriate scale on which to gauge the success of the burn.